dusk-network/docs-public/src/content/docs/learn/tokenization-comparison.md

 ---
 title: Digitization, Tokenization and Native Issuance
-description: Understanding the difference between Tokenization and Native Issuance.
+description: Understand the difference between Tokenization and Native Issuance, and how Dusk is able to provide both.
 ---

 ## Common Misconceptions